 By Air

-The nearest airport to Baralacha La is Bhuntar Airport (Kullu-Manali), about 170 km from Manali.
-From there, you can hire a taxi or take a bus to Manali and then proceed by road.
+The nearest airport to Baralacha La is Bhuntar Airport (Kullu-Manali), which is located about 50 km from Manali.
+Once you land at Bhuntar, you can easily hire a taxi or take a bus to reach Manali, and then continue your journey to the pass by road.

 By Bike or Self-Drive

-Baralacha La pass is located at an altitude of 16,040 feet (4,890 meters) above sea level, is one of the highest motorable mountain passes in the Indian Himalayas.
-Located on the Leh-Manali Highway, it connects Himachal Pradesh and Ladakh, offering breathtaking views of snow-clad peaks, glacial lakes, and vast valleys.
+The Baralacha La pass is located at a height of 16,040 feet (4,890 meters) above sea level.
+It is one of the highest roads in the Indian Himalayas that you can drive on.

 Best Time to Visit Baralacha La